olegp/common-node/README.md

 If you have a spare 20 minutes, you can also check out [this presentation](http://www.slideshare.net/olegp/server-side-javascript-going-all-the-way) (audio included).

+If you have any questions, you can find help on IRC, channel [#common-node](irc://irc.freenode.net/common-node) on freenode.

 The following modules are included:

 * assert - [Unit Testing/1.0](http://wiki.commonjs.org/wiki/Unit_Testing/1.0) (available in Node) & a suite for running tests